City Water Contamination: Is Your Water As Clean As You Think?

 Reporting A Problem

 In general, city water sources should keep track of water quality and water infrastructure information.
 A local or state health department is a good place to start if you want to learn more about your water.
 You may also contact a local water utility that manages the information.
 They are required to issue an annual Consumer Confidence Report that addresses water quality.
+For example, the Washington Suburban Sanity Commission (WSSC) reports water health here.

 If you identify a problem in your city water, contact your local government.
 If you are concerned about the results, it’s time to understand filtration solutions.